edusatyaki/Dataset/Task_03_Pivot_Table.md

 | UnitPrice           | Measure   | Price                  |
 | SalesValue          | Measure   | Revenue                |

+---

-🟢 LEVEL 1 — EASY (Basics of Pivot Table)
+# 🟢 LEVEL 1 — EASY (Basics of Pivot Table)

 ## A. Basic Summaries

-Find the total SalesValue for the entire dataset.
+1. Find the total **SalesValue** for the entire dataset
-Find the total UnitsSold.
+2. Find the total **UnitsSold**
-Find the total SalesValue by Region.
+3. Find the total **SalesValue by Region**
-Find the total SalesValue by Month.
+4. Find the total **SalesValue by Month**
-Find the total UnitsSold by ProductType.
+5. Find the total **UnitsSold by ProductType**
-Find the total SalesValue by CustomerType (Retail vs Wholesale).
+6. Find the total **SalesValue by CustomerType**
-Find the total SalesValue by State.
+7. Find the total **SalesValue by State**
-Find the total SalesValue by City.
+8. Find the total **SalesValue by City**
-Count the number of orders per Region.
+9. Count the **number of orders per Region**
-Count the number of orders per Month.
+10. Count the **number of orders per Month**

+---

 ## B. Simple Comparisons

-Which Region has the highest SalesValue?
+11. Which **Region** has the highest SalesValue?
-Which ProductType sells the most units?
+12. Which **ProductType** sells the most units?
-Which Month has the highest SalesValue?
+13. Which **Month** has the highest SalesValue?
-Which CustomerType generates more revenue?
+14. Which **CustomerType** generates more revenue?
-Which State has the highest total sales?
+15. Which **State** has the highest total sales?

+---

-🟡 LEVEL 2 — MEDIUM (Multi-Dimensional Analysis)
+# 🟡 LEVEL 2 — MEDIUM (Multi-Dimensional Analysis)

 ## C. Cross Analysis

-Show SalesValue by Region and Month.
+16. SalesValue by Region and Month
-Show UnitsSold by ProductType and Region.
+17. UnitsSold by ProductType and Region
-Show SalesValue by ProductType and CustomerType.
+18. SalesValue by ProductType and CustomerType
-Show SalesValue by State and Month.
+19. SalesValue by State and Month
-Show SalesValue by City and ProductType.
+20. SalesValue by City and ProductType
-Show SalesValue by SalesRep and Month.
+21. SalesValue by SalesRep and Month
-Show UnitsSold by Month and ProductType.
+22. UnitsSold by Month and ProductType
-Show SalesValue by Region and CustomerType.
+23. SalesValue by Region and CustomerType
-Show SalesValue by ProductType and Month.
+24. SalesValue by ProductType and Month
-Show SalesValue by SalesRep and Region.
+25. SalesValue by SalesRep and Region

+---

 ## D. Ranking & Filtering

-Find the Top 5 Cities by SalesValue.
+26. Top 5 Cities by SalesValue
-Find the Top 5 States by SalesValue.
+27. Top 5 States by SalesValue
-Find the Top 5 SalesReps by SalesValue.
+28. Top 5 SalesReps by SalesValue
-Find the Bottom 5 Cities by SalesValue.
+29. Bottom 5 Cities by SalesValue
-Find the Bottom 3 States by SalesValue.
+30. Bottom 3 States by SalesValue

+---

 ## E. Averages & Metrics

-Find the average UnitsSold per order.
+31. Average UnitsSold per order
-Find the average SalesValue per order.
+32. Average SalesValue per order
-Find the average SalesValue by ProductType.
+33. Average SalesValue by ProductType
-Find the average UnitsSold by Region.
+34. Average UnitsSold by Region
-Find the average SalesValue by CustomerType.
+35. Average SalesValue by CustomerType

+---

-🔴 LEVEL 3 — HARD (Business & Advanced Pivot Analysis)
+# 🔴 LEVEL 3 — HARD (Business & Advanced Pivot Analysis)

 ## F. Trend & Growth Analysis

-Show month-wise SalesValue trend for each Region.
+36. Month-wise SalesValue trend for each Region
-Identify which Region shows the highest growth from Jan to Jun.
+37. Region with highest growth from Jan to Jun
-Identify which ProductType is growing fastest month-over-month.
+38. Fastest growing ProductType month-over-month
-Which Month shows overall highest growth compared to previous month?
+39. Month with highest growth compared to previous month
-Show SalesRep performance trend over time.
+40. SalesRep performance trend over time

+---

 ## G. Contribution & Share Analysis

-Find % contribution of each Region to total SalesValue.
+41. % contribution of each Region
-Find % contribution of each ProductType to total SalesValue.
+42. % contribution of each ProductType
-Find % contribution of each Month to total SalesValue.
+43. % contribution of each Month
-Find ProductType mix % inside each Region.
+44. ProductType mix % inside each Region
-Find CustomerType mix % inside each ProductType.
+45. CustomerType mix % inside each ProductType

+---

 ## H. Performance & Efficiency

-Which SalesRep has the highest average SalesValue per order?
+46. SalesRep with highest average order value
-Which City has the highest average order value?
+47. City with highest average order value
-Which State has the highest sales consistency across months?
+48. State with most consistent sales
-Which Region has the highest average SalesValue per order?
+49. Region with highest average order value
-Which ProductType has the highest revenue per unit sold?
+50. ProductType with highest revenue per unit

+---

 ## I. Advanced Business Questions

-If management wants to focus only on top 20% revenue-generating cities, which cities should be selected?
+51. Top 20% revenue-generating cities
-Which 5 SalesReps should get incentives based on performance?
+52. Top 5 SalesReps for incentives
-Which Region should get more marketing budget and why?
+53. Which Region deserves more marketing budget and why
-Which ProductType should be promoted more and why?
+54. Which ProductType should be promoted more and why
-Which States are underperforming compared to their Region average?
+55. Which States are underperforming vs Region average

+---

-## BONUS — SQL / Data Engineering Style Questions
+# 🧠 BONUS — SQL / Data Engineering Style

-Write a query / pivot to find duplicate cities across states.
+56. Find duplicate cities across states
-Create a report showing only Retail customers in South Region.
+57. Report of Retail customers in South Region
-Find months where sales dropped compared to previous month.
+58. Months where sales dropped
-Find cities where Drop Earrings sell more than Stud Earrings.
+59. Cities where Drop > Stud sales
-Find regions where Wholesale contributes more than 50% revenue.
+60. Regions where Wholesale > 50% revenue

+---

-🏆 FINAL EXAM / CAPSTONE QUESTIONS
+# 🏆 FINAL CAPSTONE PROJECT

-Build a complete management dashboard showing:
+## Build a Management Dashboard Showing:

-Region-wise performance
+- Region-wise performance
-Product-wise performance
+- Product-wise performance
-Monthly trend
+- Monthly trend
-Top & Bottom performers
+- Top & Bottom performers

+---

+## Business Case Study

-Give 3 business recommendations based on the data.
+61. Give **3 business recommendations**
-Identify risk areas and growth opportunities.
+62. Identify **risk areas & growth opportunities**

+---

+# 🎯 Learning Outcomes

+- Pivot Tables (Beginner → Advanced)
+- Business KPI analysis
+- Trend & growth analysis
+- Decision making using data
+- Real-world analytics project experience

+---